How Money Meetings Are Helping One Family Accomplish Their Financial Goals — Meet The Fergusons

 My SoFi loan has a 10-year term at a 6.5% interest rate.
 My highest interest rate before refinancing was 8.79%, so that’s a big difference.
 Right now, my SoFi loan debt is $45,400, and I plan to have it all paid off within the next five to six years.

 Shortly after I became a member, SoFi released its Parent PLUS loan products.
-My parents then got excited about the possibility of refinancing, too.
+My parents then got excited about the possibility of student loan refinancing, too.

 Dominique: That’s true; I was really excited when Dexter introduced us to SoFi.
 I saw a reputable company that would help him accelerate his debt repayment, and potentially help us handle ours.
 I can’t say enough great things about SoFi.
 I love that they are very connected to the community and invest in their members, which is something you don’t find with traditional financial institutions.
 I also love getting together with other members at SoFi’s local member events to network and learn.